mattiasoldani/succolib/README.md

 * `mirrorMap` (optional) is a dictionary with fileset IDs as keys and the corresponding lists of the DataFrame variables to be mirrored, i.e. *x* &rarr; *&ndash;x*, as values;
 * `bVerbose` (optional) is a boolean that toggles the verbose (quiet) mode if set to `True` (`False`);
 * `bProgress` (optional) is a boolean that enables (disables) the progressbar visualisation if set to `True` (`False`); it has lower priority than `bVerbose`, i.e. the progressbar is never visualised if `bVerbose = False`;
-* `asciiMap` (`asciiToDfMulti` only) is the list of the names to be given to the file columns, from left to right &mdash; in case of multiple rows per event (see `nLinesEv`) names must fill the list from left to right for each row, from top to bottom;
+* `asciiMap` or `npzMap` (`asciiToDfMulti` or `npzToDfMulti` only respectively) is the list of the names to be given to the file columns, from left to right &mdash; in case of multiple rows per event (see `nLinesEv`) names must fill the list from left to right for each row, from top to bottom;
-* `nLinesEv` (optional &mdash; `asciiToDfMulti` only) is the number of text file lines associated to each event;
+* `nLinesEv` (optional &mdash; `asciiToDfMulti` and `npzToDfMulti` only) is the number of text file or NumPy array lines associated to each event;
-* `treeName` (`rootToDfMulti` only) is the name of the ROOT trees to be opened &mdash; same for all the ROOT files;
+* `treeName` or `arrayName` (`rootToDfMulti` or `npzToDfMulti` only respectively) is the name of the ROOT trees or NumPy arrays to be opened &mdash; same for all the ROOT files or NumPy files;
 * `treeMap` (optional &mdash; `rootToDfMulti` only) is a dictionary used to replace the ROOT tree variable names with custom ones &mdash; set the custom (original) names as keys (values).

-Both functions return a single [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) and the elapsed time in seconds.
+All these functions return a single [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) and the elapsed time in seconds.

 ##### Filesets structure